justinmancini/transmissionRemote/README.md

 # Transmission Remote

-Script for controlling transmission via FreeNAS CLI, without having to enter the transmission jail.
+Script for calling transmission-remote via FreeNAS CLI, without having to enter the transmission jail.

 # To install